-Revise Appendix H.4, page 115, column 2, by adding a new Subsection H.4.D, as follows:
+Revise Appendix H.4, page X, column 2, by adding a new subsection H.4.D, as follows:

-H.4.D

-Disaster Waivers
+H.4.D Disaster Waivers

-In DCL GEN-04-04 posted on February 24, 2004, the Department issued general guidance for helping Title IV participants affected by a disaster.
+In Dear Colleague Letter (DCL) GEN-04-04 posted on February 24, 2004, the Department issued general guidance for helping Title IV participants affected by a disaster.
 This guidance supplements the FSA Handbook and Disaster Letter 99-28, published August, 5, 1999, which provided separate guidance on the treatment of borrowers who have been affected by a disaster.

 The Pell Grant Hurricane and Disaster Relief Act (P.L.
 109-66) and the Student Grant Hurricane and Disaster Relief Act (P.L.
-109-67) authorized the Department to provide a waiver of a student's Title IV grant overpayment if the student withdrew from a school because of a major disaster.
-On November 9, 2005, the Department issued DCL GEN-05-17, to implement the Title IV grant overpayment waiver.
+109-67) authorized the Department to provide a waiver of a student's Title IV grant repayment if the student withdrew from a school because of a major disaster.
+On November 9, 2005, the Department issued Dear Colleague Letter (DCL) GEN-05-17, to implement the Title IV grant overpayment waiver.

-On June 24, 2008, the Department issued GEN-08-10 to remind Title IV participants that the waivers first published in DCL GEN-04-04 and DCL GEN-05-17 remain in effect.
+On June 24, 2008, the Department issued GEN-08-10 to remind Title IV participants that the waivers first published in DCL GEN-04-04 and DCL GEN- 05-17 remain in effect.

-Unless stated otherwise, this regulatory relief applies to all Title IV recipients and their families who, at the time of a disaster, were residing in, employed in, or attending a school located in a federally-declared disaster area.
+Unless stated otherwise, this regulatory relief applies to all Title IV loan borrowers, students, and their families who, at the time of a disaster, were residing in, employed in, or attending a school located in an area designated as a federally-declared disaster area.
 This relief also applies to schools that are located in such areas.
-Federally-declared disaster designations are available on the Federal Emergency Management Agency's (FEMA) Website.
+Federally-declared disaster designations are available on the Federal Emergency Management Agency's (FEMA) website.